iluvjava/Maths/Notebook 2.0 obsidian/ScratchPaper.md

 What are the conditions on the gradient $\nabla f(x_0)$ at a point such that it's sufficient to say that the function is also Frechet Differentiable at that point $x_0$?

 There really should be one, I would say that, if there exists a continuous Hessian at that point, then it must be Frechet Differentiable, but is this the weakest condition we can get?
 I am just curious tho, I ask it here so if people have time they can tell me where to look.

+> For millennials, humanity stumbles in the darkness, learning slowly.
+And then the God said: "Let there be statistical inference."
+200 years later, science rules and humanity enlightened.
+A surreal glows of knowledge and science shines through the darkness.
+And then, the God retired.
+We had quantified our beliefs and related them to observations through rigorous mathematics.